 A group of landlords has already filed a lawsuit claiming the Housing Security and Tenant Protections Act, the formal name for the rent laws passed in June last year, violates their rights and represents an unconstitutional ‘taking’ of property.
 One of the main gripes with the law is that it caps rent increases for rent-stabilized apartments and does away with vacancy deregulation, no longer enabling a landlord to cycle affordable apartments out of the rent-stabilization program.

 In a statement, REBNY and NYSAR say they look forward to resolving the broker fee issue in court in the coming weeks and in the meantime "real estate agents across New York State can do business in the same way they did prior to last week’s DOS memo without fear of discipline."

 The next court date is March 13th.
 Until then fees can be collected from tenants as usual.
 If you’re a renter it would make sense to hold onto paperwork associated with the payment of the broker fee until the courts decide what happens next.

 Need help finding the perfect apartment—or a landlord inclined to be flexible about guarantors, work history, rental history, or "flexing" your space with temporary walls?
-Place your search into the capable hands of Triplemint, a tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues.
-Bonus: The agents at Triplemint are not only a delight to deal with, they will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.
+Place your search into the capable hands of The Agency, a tech-savvy real estate brokerage that's helped hundreds of Brick Underground readers find their ideal NYC apartments.
+Bonus: The agents at The Agency are not only a delight to deal with, they will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.